vitforlinux-gimp/AIMAGoR/README.md

 You can open images with Gimp (if installed), or save them to a folder in .jpg format

-The new suggest prompt function allows you to have suggestions directly from the AI
+The new suggest prompt function allows you to have suggestions directly from the AI.

+The Style function allows you to choose some predefined styles.

 The Autosave function allows you to have direct files saved in the/home/user_name/AIMAGoR folder